 I wake up with a start, but am almost lulled back to my nap by the sound of waves swelling and breaking at Batu Ferringhi beach.
-I squiggle in my hammock in the garden of Shangri-La’s Rasa Sayang Resort and Spa, glimpsing boats and jet skis in the waters of the Strait of Malacca beyond the gate, a few metres away.
+I sink deeper into my hammock in the garden of Shangri-La’s Rasa Sayang Resort and Spa, watching boats and jet skis in the waters of the Strait of Malacca beyond the gate.
 Today, Penang Island’s largest beach (its name means “Foreigner’s Rock” in Malay) is uncannily quiet.
 I hear these waters teem with jellyfish.
 But what do snoozers like me, happy to loll in hammocks and rows of recliner chairs dotted across the garden, care?

 It isn’t the sea that keeps me here; I keep returning to this spot for the rain trees.
 Eight of them lie sprawled across this 30-acre garden, stealing the thunder from the betel nut palms and ketapang trees.
 Too many hotels are strung along Batu Ferringhi, but only Rasa Sayang has these two-centuries-old trees, making me suspend time and disbelief.